frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   </div>
 </div>

 At this point, you should be feeling more and more comfortable with Onshape modeling and using Featurescripts.
 Always make sure to clean up your feature tree while working to keep it organized and easy to use.
-You can learn more on the [Feature Tree Best Practices](/best-practices/feature-tree-setup/) page.
+You can learn about feature tree organization on the [Feature Tree Best Practices](/best-practices/feature-tree-setup/) page.

 ### Assembly

 Now that the part studio is finished, you can create the drivetrain assembly.
 Create a new assembly tab called `Drivetrain Assembly` in the `Drivetrain` folder you made previously.

 Previously, in Stage 1A when you created assemblies one of the parts in the group mate was fixed in place.
 However, this is not considered a good practice as it is not parametric.
 This is where the origin cube comes in: the origin cube has a mate connector placed at the origin of the part studio.
-After inserting and grouping all of the parts, you can mate the origin cube to the origin of the assembly.
+After inserting and grouping all of the parts, you can fasten the origin cube to the origin of the assembly.
 This aligns the part studio origin and assembly origin.

 <center>**Drivetrain Assembly**</center>
 <!-- Slideshow container -->